fadden/CiderPress2/DiskArc/FS/RDOS-notes.md

 set to $A0 (space).
 If you create a new file, it will use the deleted file slot, and will occupy the entire region that the previous file occupied.

 The first entry on every disk spans the OS and catalog tracks.
-It's named either `RDOS 2.1 COPYRIGHT 1981 ` or `RDOS 3.3 COPYRIGHT 1986 ` (some notes indicate RDOS 2.0 may exist).
+On game disks it's called `RDOS 2.1 COPYRIGHT 1981 ` or `RDOS 3.3 COPYRIGHT 1986 `, and on save-game disks created by initialization code it's `SSI SAVE GAME DISK RDOS ` or ` >-SSI GAME SAVE DISK-< `.

 ### File Types ###